Ranarangam: Cast

+Production

+Portions of Ranarangam were filmed at Kakinada Port.
+However, director Sudheer Varma noted the challenges of recreating the pre-mobile phone era.
+To overcome this, a coastal city set was constructed at an aluminum factory for the production.

 Soundtrack

 Prashant Pillai, Karthik Rodriguez and Sunny M.R. composed the soundtrack of the film, where the former composed the background score.
 All lyrics were penned by Krishna Chaitanya, except the song "Seetha Kalyanam" which was penned by Balaji.
 Aditya Music hold the rights to the music.
 The first single, "Seetha Kalyanam" sung by Srihari and written by Balaji was released on 4 July 2019.
 The second song "Kannu Kotti" both composed and sung by Karthik Rodriguez was released on 20 July 2019.
 The third single "Pilla Picture Perfect" composed by Sunny M.R. was released on 29 July 2019.
 The entire soundtrack album was released on 10 August 2019.